Ohio State’s Philosophy on Institutional and Leadership Statements

 Answer

 As the state’s flagship public, land-grant university and a national higher-education leader, Ohio State is frequently asked to issue a public response after tragedies and high-profile events.
-To advance an environment of intellectual freedom, the framework helps ensure decisions are made about issuing institutional and leadership statements based on consistent factors rather than on content or sentiment.
+To advance an environment of intellectual freedom, the framework helps ensure that all institutional statements meet consistent criteria and are focused on the university’s mission of discovery, improvement, and dissemination of knowledge.

 Question